aomdahl/gleanr_workflow/manuscript_analyses/README.md

-# Analysis performed in published manuscript
+# Analysis performed in GLEANR manuscript
 The directories here provide the primary code and documentation describing how the analyses in the manuscript were conducted.
 Each subdirectory contains an `*.md` file that describes the workflow for each in detail.

 These include: